 Breastfeeding Mothers' Bill of Rights

-- "Breastfeeding Mothers' Bill of Rights" is available in Portable Document Format (PDF, 439KB, 2pg.)
+- "Breastfeeding Mothers' Bill of Rights" is available in Portable Document Format in the following languages: English, Spanish, Chinese, Italian, Korean, Russian, Haitian Creole, French

-Choosing the way to feed a new baby is one of the important decisions a mother can make in preparing for her infant's arrival.
-Doctors agree that for most women, breastfeeding is the safest and most healthy choice.
-It is your right to be informed about the benefits of breastfeeding and have your health care provider and maternal health care facility encourage and support breastfeeding.
+Choosing how to feed her new baby is one of the important decisions a mother can make in preparing for her infant's arrival.
+Doctors agree that for most women, breastfeeding is the safest and healthiest choice.
+It is your right to be informed about the benefits of breastfeeding, and to have your health care provider, maternal health care facility, and child day care facility encourage and support breastfeeding.
 You have the right to make your own choice about breastfeeding.
-Whether you choose to breastfeed or not you have the following basic rights regardless of your race, creed, national origin, sexual orientation, gender identity or expression, or source of payment for your health care.
+Whether you choose to breastfeed or not, you have the rights listed below, regardless of your race, creed, national origin, sexual orientation, gender identity or expression, or source of payment for your health care.

-If you attend prenatal childbirth education classes provided by the maternal health care facility and all hospital clinics and diagnostic and treatment centers providing prenatal services in accordance with article 28 of the public health law you must receive the breastfeeding mothers' bill of rights.
-Each maternal health care facility shall provide the maternity information leaflet, including the Breastfeeding Mothers' Bill of Rights, in accordance with section twenty-eight hundred three-i of this chapter to each patient or to the appointed personal representative at the time of prebooking or time of admission to a maternal health care facility.
-Each maternal health care provider shall give a copy of the Breastfeeding Mothers' Bill of Rights to each patient at or prior to the medically appropriate time.
+If you attend prenatal childbirth education classes (those provided by the maternal health care facility and by all hospital clinics and diagnostic and treatment centers providing prenatal services in accordance with Article 28 of the Public Health Law), then you must receive the Breastfeeding Mothers' Bill of Rights.
+Each maternal health care facility shall provide the maternity information leaflet, including the Breastfeeding Mothers' Bill of Rights, to each patient or to the appointed personal representative at the time of prebooking or time of admission to a maternal health care facility.

-- You have the right to complete information about the benefits of breastfeeding for yourself and your baby.
+You have the right to receive complete information about the benefits of breastfeeding for yourself and your baby.
 This will help you make an informed choice on how to feed your baby.

 - How breastfeeding benefits you and your baby nutritionally, medically and emotionally;